Lobsters back on Chinese menu after Anthony Albanese confirms deal to lift trade embargo

 By continuing you agree to our Terms and Privacy Policy.

-The timeline means Australian lobsters will be back on dinner and restaurant tables in time for Chinese New Year celebrations.
+The timeline for the resumption of the trade — which was worth $700 million per year before the ban — means lobsters will be back on dinner and restaurant tables in China in time for Chinese New Year celebrations.

-“This will welcomed by the people engaged in the live lobster industry in places like Geraldton and South Australia and Tasmania and so many parts of particularly regional Australia,” Mr Albanese said.
+“This will be welcomed by the people engaged in the live lobster industry in places like Geraldton and South Australia and Tasmania and so many parts of, particularly, regional Australia,” Mr Albanese said.

-The rock lobster ban was the last of China’s remaining COVID-era trade sanctions on Australia after restrictions on coal, wine and barley were gradually lifted amid a thawing in the diplomatic relationship between Beijing and Canberra.
+The rock lobster ban was the last of China’s remaining COVID-era trade sanctions on Australia after restrictions on coal, wine, barley, timber and cotton were gradually lifted amid a thawing in diplomatic tensions between Beijing and Canberra.

-Earlier, Mr Albanese told the premier that Australia wants a “peaceful, stable region” where countries abide by international law amid heightened tensions over Beijing’s behaviour in the South China Sea.
+Earlier, Mr Albanese told Mr Li that Australia wants a “peaceful, stable region” where countries abide by international law amid heightened tensions over Beijing’s behaviour in the South China Sea.

-Mr Albanese said “frank exchanges” about areas of disagreement would help strengthen ties between Australia and China.
+Mr Albanese said “frank exchanges” on areas of disagreement would help strengthen ties between Australia and China.

 “Dialogue is crucial and peace and stability take work,” Mr Albanese said.

-In his opening remarks, Premier Li said it was “gratifying” that relations between Australia and China “continue to move forward in a positive direction.
+In his opening remarks, Mr Li described Mr Albanese as an “old friend” and said it was “gratifying” that relations between Australia and China “continue to move forward in a positive direction”.

 Comments